Ontario Immigrant Nominee Program Updates

-To reflect the federal government’s transitional measures, between June 30, 2011 and October 28, 2011 Opportunities Ontario will be accepting applications from persons represented by CSIC members in good standing or, transitional or full members of ICCRC.
-(Please note that Opportunities Ontario will accept CSIC members in transition, who are not in good standing with CSIC due to non-payment of fees.)
+To reflect the federal government’s transitional measures, between June 30, 2011 and October 28, 2011 Ontario Immigrant Nominee Program will be accepting applications from persons represented by CSIC members in good standing or, transitional or full members of ICCRC.
+(Please note that Ontario Immigrant Nominee Program will accept CSIC members in transition, who are not in good standing with CSIC due to non-payment of fees.)

-After October 28, 2011, Opportunities Ontario will only accept applications from persons represented by members in good standing of the ICCRC.
+After October 28, 2011, Ontario Immigrant Nominee Program will only accept applications from persons represented by members in good standing of the ICCRC.

 May 27, 2011

-Opportunities Ontario has updated application forms, which gather additional information that is most commonly requested during processing of the application and will therefore improve processing.
+Ontario Immigrant Nominee Program has updated application forms, which gather additional information that is most commonly requested during processing of the application and will therefore improve processing.

 - Form 149 - Employer Pre-Screen Application Form